israelrmartinez/INFO-370-lab01/README.md

 # INFO-370-lab01

-Open the .ipynb to review work.
+To review work, open the .ipynb file.